Ehab97/100-days-of-data-strucure-and-algorthim-in-js/README.md

 # 100-days-of-data-strucure-and-algorthim-in-js

 ## 1- linked list
-    here we create a class of linked list which containe all opertions like create,delete,find,revers etc ..
+###### here we create a class of linked list which containe all opertions like create,delete,find,revers etc ..

-    node class
     ```js
        class Node{
           constructor(data,next=null){